svirant/DonutDongle/README.md

   -----------
 # How to Use
+- Make sure **"Auto Load SVS"** is **"On"** under the RT4K Profiles menu.
+The RT4K checks the /profile/SVS subfolder for profiles and need to be named: "S\<input number>_\<user defined>.rt4"  For example, SVS input 2 would look for a profile that is named S2_SNES…rt4.
+If there’s more than one profile that fits the pattern, the first match is used.

 - The following is from the .ino file itself.
 Refer to it directly for all Options and comments.
 ```
   /*